PostHog/posthog.com/contents/blog/free-open-source-alternatives-hotjar-fullstory-logrocket.md

 ## 2. [OpenReplay](https://openreplay.com/)
 ![OpenReplay - open source session replay](../images/blog/open-source-hotjar-alternatives/img2_OpenReplay.png)

-OpenReplay is an open source session replay stack which provides insights into user actions inside web apps.
+OpenReplay is an open source session replay stack that provides insights into user actions inside web apps.
 It does lack additional analysis tools to give a more cohesive view of the user experience at large and assist with optimized product development.
-Their tooling is particularly effective for application state and customer support however – features like DevTools and co-browsing sessions are useful for monitoring performance.
+Its tooling is particularly effective for application state and customer support, howeve – features like DevTools and co-browsing sessions are useful for monitoring performance.

 ### Who is OpenReplay for?